 endwhile; endif; ?>

-Make 404 error pages more user-friendly
+Make the 404 error page more friendly